What triggers this issue?

 Why is it important?

-Although Google asserts that they can automatically choose the best version of the content to show in their search results, it won't necessarily be page version you want to be indexed.
+Although Google asserts that they can automatically choose the best version of the content to show in their search results, it won't necessarily be the page version you want to be indexed.
 That is why similar or duplicate pages of your website must have a "rel=canonical" attribute to instruct search engines to show the most authoritative (canonical) version of the page in search results.

 If you do not use this attribute to handle duplicate content, wrong page versions can be indexed.